Allen-Synthesis/EuroPi/software/contrib/gates_and_triggers.md

 When `ain` receives maximum voltage and `k2` is set to maximum gain, the duration of the gate on `cv1` is increased by 2 seconds, giving an absolute maximum gate duration of 3 seconds.

+## Fine-tuning Gate Duration

+`k1` offers fairly coarse control over the gate length of `cv1`, especially at low values.
+If you need to fine-tune a gate duration in the 50-150ms range you should set `k1` to its minimum value and use a combination of a constant voltage into `ain` and a relatively low gain set on `k2`.
+By adjusting the value of your input voltage and turning `k2` you should be able to fine-tune the gate duration much more accurately.

+For example to accurately achieve 60ms gates, patch the output from an adjustable voltage source such as Intellijel's Quadratt (0-5V) or Molten Modular's Motion Meter (0-10V) into `ain`.
+Turn `k1` to its minimum setting and leave it there.
+Slowly increase `k2` and your voltage source while keeping an eye on EuroPi's display.
+When the display reads `Gate: 60ms` stop adjusting `k2` and the input voltage.
+While fiddly, this method will provide much finer control for short gate durations.

 ## Timing Diagram